 - Vladimir Zhobov, University of Sofia

 The data is prepared by Prof. Dr. Vladimir Zhobov, Georgi Kolev and Petar Shishkov from the Sofia University.
-It is free for research purposes and can be downloaded here.
+It is free for research purposes.

 If you use phonetic data from the Buldialect project, please cite the following paper: